flyingcakes85/blog/_posts/2021-07-21-generating-combinations.md

 Then it checks if the value at `curr_comb[idx]` is less than its maximum permissible value.
 If yes, then it increments the value at `idx` and sets its following elements as one plus their left neighbor.

-If the value it `idx` is already the maxumum allowed, then the function recursively calls itself with same parameters, but `idx` decremented by one.
+If the value it `idx` is already the maximum allowed, then the function recursively calls itself with same parameters, but `idx` decremented by one.
 This continues till either the next combination is found, or the function is called with `idx` less than zero, in that case next combination does not exist.

-The funciton is recursive, so it must pass the sanity test.
+The function is recursive, so it must pass the sanity test.
 Does it stop recursing at some point?
 Each recursive call decrements `idx` by 1.
-Evenutally, `idx` will be less than zero, in which case the function will no longer recurse.
+Eventually, `idx` will be less than zero, in which case the function will no longer recurse.
 So, it is guaranteed that the function does not recurse indefinitely.

 ## C++ Code